Self-Managed Commerce 8.7.x Upgrade Notes

 ORDER_ON_HOLD | OrderOnHoldNotificationContextConverter |

-templates, which can differentiate between physical and non-physical returns using the orderReturn.physicalReturn
+Additionally, the GRMA.txt.vm and GRMA.html.vm templates have been removed, and are now handled by the RMA.txt.vm and RMA.html.vm templates, which can differentiate between physical and non-physical returns using the orderReturn.physicalReturn property.

 If you have created custom email types, the way this is implemented will need to be updated.
 See Adding a new notification type for more details.